-Sample points where the zone log is inconsistent with the calculated surfaces ar e written to a set of files.
+Well path points where the zone log is inconsistent with the calculated surfaces are written to a set of files.
 The sample points are written to separate files for each well and zonation status type.
-The status types and file naming conventions are found in Table 7.4.
+The status types are explained in Table 7.3.
+The file naming conventions are shown in Table 7.6.